TrevorAlspach/COP3252-Monopoly/README.md

 - In the start window, choose the number of players (2-4) by clicking on the corresponding button.
 ![Start Window](https://myoctocat.com/assets/images/base-octocat.svg)
 - Roll 2 dice to move spaces by using the “Roll Dice” button.
+The sum of the dice roll will be how many spaces a player moves, which will be performed automatically
   - If you roll doubles, you can roll again.
   - If you roll doubles 3 times, you go to jail.
+  - When a player has used up all of their available dice rolls for their turn, the "Roll Dice" button no longer works.
 - If you land on an unowned space, you will be prompted with the question to buy the property.
-  - Select “yes” means you pay the price and own the property.
+  - Select “yes” means you pay the price (displayed on the board) and own the property.
     - You can view your properties in a separate tab with the “View Properties” button.
       - You can buy houses and hotels in this tab once you own a monopoly of properties.
 - If you land on an owned space, you automatically pay rent to the owner.
 - If you are in jail when your turn begins, you will automatically pay the $50 bail.
 - If you land on a chance or community chest space, the effects of the card (moving spacing, losing/gaining money) will automatically take place.
 - If you are done with your turn, click the “Next Turn” button.

 ### Implementation